terraform-ibm-modules/terraform-ibm-cis/modules/glb/README.md

 # Module CIS Global Load Balancer (GLB)

-This module is used to provision Global Load Balancers, Origin pools and health checks.
+This module is used to provision Global Load Balancers, origin pools and health checks.

 ## Example Usage